business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Here are some tips to keep your commercial auto insurance costs down:

 • Vet your drivers.
-Hire drivers with good driving records only.
+Hire drivers with a good driving record only.
 Perform regular drug testing to make sure employees don’t drive under the influence, which can lead to tickets and accidents, driving up your insurance costs.

 • Install driving trackers.
-Some insurance carriers will offer discounts to companies that use driving trackers that track speed and sudden maneuvers.
+Some insurance carriers will offer discounts to companies that use telematics software to track speed and unsafe driver maneuvers.
 These devices may also have GPS capabilities so you can see if drivers are taking unnecessary detours.
-You can learn about the best GPS fleet tracking services in our reviews.
+Many of the best GPS fleet tracking services now feature dash cams that use AI to monitor when a driver is distracted and report incidents of unsafe driving directly back to fleet managers.

 • Find a cheaper home base.
 Since rates are influenced by location, you can save money if you base your commercial vehicles out of a less expensive area.
 This might not be feasible for some businesses, such as a restaurant doing deliveries, but if possible, move your fleet to a lower-priced location.